MadryLab/robustness/docs/example_usage/breeds_datasets.rst

 In this document, we will discuss how to create BREEDS datasets [STM20]_.
-Given any existing dataset that comes with a class hierarchy (e.g. ImageNet, OpenImages), BREEDS allows you to make a derivative classification task that can be used to measure robustness to subpopulation shift.
+Given any existing dataset that comes with a class hierarchy (e.g. ImageNet, OpenImages), the BREEDS methodology allows you to make a derivative classification task that can be used to measure robustness to subpopulation shift.
 To do this, we:

 1. Group together semantically-simlar classes ("breeds") in the dataset into superclasses.